 The National Endowment for the Humanities (NEH) is an independent federal agency in the executive branch.
-By congressional mandate, NEH awards approximately 40 percent of its annual appropriation of program funds to humanities councils in the United States and its jurisdictions in the form of general operating support grants.
+By congressional mandate, NEH awards approximately 40 percent of its annual appropriation of program funds as general operating support grants to nonprofit humanities councils in the United States and its jurisdictions.

-State and jurisdictional humanities councils leverage general operating support grants to deliver on NEH's mission to advance knowledge and understanding of the humanities and to increase public awareness of, access to, and support for the humanities at the state and local level.
-State and jurisdictional humanities councils tailor their grantmaking and programs to the needs, resources, and interests of their state or jurisdiction, while also extending the reach of NEH-funded projects and further strengthening the agency's connection to local communities.
+State and jurisdictional humanities councils leverage general operating support grants to deliver on NEH's mission to advance knowledge and understanding of the humanities and to increase public awareness of, access to, and support for the humanities at the state and local levels.
+State and jurisdictional humanities councils tailor their grantmaking and programs to the needs, resources, and interests of their state or jurisdiction, while also extending the reach of NEHfunded projects and further strengthening the agency's connection to local communities.